dotslash-baunthy/Akshit_FrontendLab_React/README.md

 ## Some notes and liberties taken

 - There are only two users (Ramesh and Rahul)
-- The total sum to be paid by a user equals (total-larger spent)/2.
+- The total sum to be paid by a user equals (total-largerSpend)/2.
 Mathematically, that equals abs(person1Spent-person2Spent)/2